All about premiums

 Regular plan reviews

 We regularly review our plans to make sure they remain useful and relevant.
 At this time, we also take steps to help keep premiums affordable and ensure members get long-term value from their insurance.
-For example in 2016 we extended the list of healthcare services that require members to see an Affiliated Provider, increased some benefit limits and added some new benefits so members can have more cover when they need it.
+For example in 2017 we significantly extended the list of healthcare services that require members to see an Affiliated Provider, increased some benefit limits and added some new benefits so members can have more cover when they need it.

 We also closely monitor the cost and effectiveness of new medical technologies, procedures and services before we cover them to ensure they provide a clinical benefit to our members at an acceptable cost, and that the technology aligns with our assessment guidelines.